Three Reasons to Celebrate Epiphany

 Enjoy the Epiphany Light

-We’re ending Christmas well, and considering how to share goodwill to all people.
+We’re ending Christmas well, and considering how to share goodwill with all people.

 Although we’re pivoting to look outside our own doors, still I can’t leave out home decor!
 Packing away the Christmas decorations and all the red and green ribbon feels really nice come January.
 But when we celebrate Epiphany, we can feel free to leave lights, candles, and gold and white decorations like stars.
 By all means, keep the twinkle lights through January!